 Students develop both reading skills and an appreciation of literature as a reflection of the heritage of the Portuguese-speaking world.
 Development of oral skill is continued, and attention is given to written practice.

+General Education Category: Literature and Language (LL).

 Prerequisite: PORT 113 or equivalent or consent of department chair.

 Offered: Fall.